-Terrence (Terry) Tiedt: Every year, Madison had--I mean, we'd have to walk up--you see that light post out there?
-About that height to the top, to get into the top of that--about that high.
+Terrence (Terry) Tiedt: Every year, Madison had—I mean, we'd have to walk up—you see that light post out there?
+About that height to the top, to get into the top of that—about that high.
 I'm not saying exactly, but very close.
 Walk up with your toboggan but you'd pull the toboggan up the side.
-There was, you know, where you can pull the toboggan up.
-And Mike help me, how many did we get?
+There was— where you can pull the toboggan up.
+Mike, help me, how many did we get?
 Four, five on that sled?

 Mike Fuss: Oh yeah, five, sometimes, six.

-Terrence (Terry) Tiedt: Yeah, yeah.
-And then, what we'd do, is we'd be behind each other, then after they get done, they'd stand there.
-But once in awhile, once in awhile, the operator on the toboggan, he said, "Let's put it down.
-Put it down now," because they had to lift all of us, because it was on a thing, you know, a fulcrum, and it could go up, you know, like a thing.
-So, and there was help, you know.
-And so, they'd lift us, and when we were coming in right behind them, and if they didn't get off the tracks right away, we'd hit each other.
-You know, dumb, stupid things, you know?
-But, you know, it was fun.
-You know, we just--like I said, no helmets, no pads, no nothing.
+Terrence (Terry) Tiedt: What we'd do, is we'd be behind each other, then after they get done, they'd stand there.
+Once in awhile, the operator on the toboggan—"Let's put it down.
+Put it down now," because they had to lift all of us, because it was on a thing—a fulcrum, and it could go up, like a thing.
+There was help.
+They'd lift us, and when we were coming in right behind them, and if they didn't get off the tracks right away, we'd hit each other.
+Dumb, stupid things, you know?
+But it was fun.
+We just—like I said, no helmets, no pads, no nothing.

 Sarah Lawton: No.

 Mike Fuss: Well, they had a picture.
 There's three pictures of that on there today.
-Because I saw it, and I--but if you go on there, East Side History.
+Because I saw it, and I—if you go on there, East Side History site.
 It's right there, and you'll see it.
-It's really--a kid put it on there and said, "Here's what we used to do," and all these people around it.
+It's really—a kid put it on there and said, "Here's what we used to do," and all these people around it.

 Terrence (Terry) Tiedt: Oh, yeah, that was a gathering spot.
-And the ice skating across--I don't know about it.
+And the ice skating rink across—I don't know [inaudible] about it.
 Right over here, on the park.
 We used to all come there.
-Hockey--big old hockey rink in there.
+Hockey—big old hockey rink in there.
 That was the place to gather for the kids during the summer.

-Mike Fuss: They still have it.
-A skating rink, but not like it was. [inaudible] pretty big.
-And the garden took some of it over.
+Mike Fuss: They still have a hockey rink, a skating rink, but not like it was.
+That skating rink was pretty big.
+Obrich—the gardens took some of it over.
 Now, it's not as big.

-Terrence (Terry) Tiedt: Well, where the garden is over here, used to be--used to have Quonset huts that people could store their boats in.
-And then, you know, then, all of a sudden, they--the garden kept growing, and they expanded, and they knocked that down.
-But, you know, basically, you'd come in here.
+Terrence (Terry) Tiedt: Well, where the gardens is over here, used to be—used to have Quonset huts that people could store their boats in.
+Then, all of a sudden, they—the garden kept growing, and they expanded, and they knocked that down.
+Basically, you'd come in here.
 You rent this storage unit out from the city, and you'd put your boat in there.
-And then, you pull the boat out, and you'd go down to the creek, Starkweather Creek, and put your boat in, and go out and go on out in the lake.
+You pull the boat out, and you'd go down to the creek, Starkweather Creek, and put your boat in, and go out and go on out on the lake.